-Hi folks, and welcome to our little dedication to the hiking trails of Newfoundland: the East Coast Trail, a beautiful trail system that links coastal communities from Cape St. Francis to Cappahayden; the International Appalachian Trail of Newfoundland and Labrador, an extension of the famous Appalachian Trail which follows that range as it continues along Newfoundland’s spectacular west coast; and the various other hiking trails found in our provincial parks and elsewhere on the eastern edge of Canada, scenic Newfoundland and Labrador.
+Hi folks, and welcome to my little dedication to the hiking trails of Newfoundland: the East Coast Trail, a beautiful trail system that links coastal communities from Cape St. Francis to Cappahayden; the International Appalachian Trail of Newfoundland and Labrador, an extension of the famous Appalachian Trail which follows that range as it continues along Newfoundland’s spectacular west coast; and the various other hiking trails found in our provincial parks and elsewhere on the eastern edge of Canada, scenic Newfoundland and Labrador.
 This blog is a documentation of our adventures and experiences while walking these incredible trails.
 If it’s useful to you in helping to choose a trail, even better!

 The menu on the left side of the page will reflect any completed pages (that menu is found at the bottom of the page if you’re using a mobile device).
 It flows from the northernmost trail to the southernmost, or in the case of “Other Hikes,” from east to west.